v-kalc/arm-test/Wiki/Troubleshooting.md

 If you had to do this, you may not have received the **botId** and **appDomain** values at the end of the deployment.
 To find them, go to the "Configuration" section of your Web App.

-* **botId:** This is the Microsoft Application ID for the Company Communicator app.
+* **botId:** This is the Microsoft Application ID for the Diversity and Inclusion app.
 It can be found in the "MicrosoftAppId" field of your configuration e.g. 5630f8a2-c2a0-4cda-bdfa-c2fa87654321.
 For the following steps, it will be referred to as %botId%.
-* **appDomain:** This is the base domain for the Company Communicator app.
-It is the value in the "AzureAd:ApplicationIdURI" field of your configuration without the "api://" e.g. appName.azurefd.net.
+* **appDomain:** This is the base domain for theDiversity and Inclusion app.
+It is the value in the "AzureAd:ApplicationIdURI" field of your configuration without the "api://" e.g. appName.azurewebsites.net.
 For the following steps, it will be referred to as %appDomain%.

 We are currently looking into how to make this process more resilient to intermittent failures.